-The tab consists of the following:

-- A summary area with the DAC field information - Buttons to customize the field attributes
+The tab consists of a Summary area with the DAC field information and buttons to customize the field attributes.

-The summary area contains the following elements.
+The Summary area contains the following elements.

 Element Description Field Name The name of the field in the DAC.
-It is the name of the public virtual property in the public abstract class of the field.
+The field name is the name of the public virtual property in the public abstract class of the field.
 Data Class The name of the DAC to which the field belongs.
-Original Attributes The original attributes of the field in the Acumatica ERP.
+Original Attributes The original attributes of the field in Acumatica ERP.